 I had the honor of taking a few friends and family (including my daughter and Son-in-Law) on their first trip in the Sipsey Wilderness.
 Since this was a day hike, I chose to use the Thompson Trailhead and utilize the Whiteoak Hollow shortcut.
 With all of the recent rain, it was a slippery, gooey mess – and that is just getting to the trailhead!
 The trail wasn’t much better – some places were extremely slick.

-We set out and had a great hike – it is about 2.5 miles each way and is especially easy maneuver in a few places- especially for people them did not know what to expect.
+We set out and had a great hike – it is about 2.5 miles each way and can be especially difficult to maneuver in a few places- especially for people that did not know what to expect.
 As a note – one person was told (not by me) that it was only a mile!
 Needless to say, she was quite unprepared for what lay ahead, but I have to brag – she was a trooper, hung in there with the rest of us, and made the entire hike.

 After a couple of miles, the lofty goal of keeping our feet dry was subdued by the mud, sloppy trail, and the elevated water crossings due to all of the recent rain.
 East Bee Creek finally defeated the group’s attempt of dry feet, although many of us had already given up.
 The good news was that water crossings were now much easier!
 The only downside was we discovered the ticks are already out.
 One person found one on them mid-hike.
 We did not see anyone on the way in although there were many vehicles at the trailhead, but met several people at “the tree.”
 After a short rest, we hiked out while looking forward to dry socks and a warm shower.